 Being involved in a business student professional organization will help you learn more about your career field and future career opportunities.
 You will meet business leaders, benefit from their experience, and develop closer relationships with other students and faculty.

-School of Business student professional organizations meet University standards and are guided by interested faculty members.
+College of Business student professional organizations meet University standards and are guided by interested faculty members.
 Some have been active long enough to have their own rich traditions.